Artificial Intelligence

 Oppose Through Coalition

-Passed the Senate on June 3.
-To be heard in the Assembly Judiciary Committee and the Assembly Privacy and Consumer Protection Committee.
+Passed the Assembly Judiciary Committee on July 1.
+July 16 hearing in the Assembly Privacy and Consumer Protection Committee.

 Mark Farouk